MONEI/Shopify-api-node/README.md

 When using the GraphQL API, a different property is used to track the API call
 limit: `callGraphqlLimits`.

+Keep in mind that the `autoLimit` option is ignored while using GraphQL API.

 ```js
 shopify.on('callGraphqlLimits', limits => console.log(limits));
 ```